-Macon County General Hospital offers a wide variety of general radiology examinations, including examinations of the chest, head, abdomen, spine, and extremities.
+Macon Community Hospital offers a wide variety of general radiology examinations, including examinations of the chest, head, abdomen, spine, and extremities.
 Most general radiology examinations do not require an appointment; however, a prescription from your doctor is required for all examinations.

 What is a mammogram?